sardisnetwork/docs/hecobridge.md

 # Introduction
-This document introduce the basic info of Sardisbridge:
+This document introduce the basic info of Sardis bridge:

 Contract Address：